lighthouse-labs/ios-prep-book/README.md

   2. Create your GitHub profile
   3. Utilize Git for source control to commit and push your code changes to GitHub
   4. Use Object-Oriented Programming to create simple programs in Xcode
-  5. Put the apps you create on your own phone
+  5. Put the app you create on your own phone

 #### Expectations & Commitment

 You are required to *complete everything* in this prep course: Without doing it, you will quickly fall behind in class.

-We ask that you set aside a total of 50 hours for this prep course.
+We ask that you set aside a total of 40 hours for this prep course.

 **Touchpoint meetings:**
 We'll be contacting you regularly to setup Skype/Google Hangout conversations to see how things are going.